 Filing LLC taxes as a corporation can actually save you and your business partners money.
 As of 2018, all regular “C” corporations are taxed at a flat 21% rate on all their profits.
 This is a lower rate than the top three individual income tax rates (32%-37%) that would apply to LLC owners at various income levels.

 Although this sounds ideal, keep in mind that money distributed from a C corporation to its owners may be doubly taxed: first the 21% corporate tax and then the shareholders individual income tax on their dividends at capital gains rates, which range up to 23.8%.
 But retained earnings, the amount of net income left over after the business has paid out dividends to its shareholders, cannot be taxed twice.

-We offer a broad range of business law services and representation for individuals and companies, big and small.
+We offer a broad range of business law services and representation for individuals and companies, big and small, such as business entity formation and contract related issues.
 Contact The Doyle Law Offices at (919) 228-4487 or fill out the form below.